bajzc/bajzc.github.io/posts/home-nas-deployment/index.rst

   ......

 A single frpc cannot stand, you need a **frps** (server) and correct DNS records.
-A frp server could be a VPS you buy from big cloud computing company, or from **"kind"** people share their resources for free.
+A frp server could be a VPS you buy from big cloud computing company, or from **"kind"** people share their resources.
 (Again, people concerned about security should check out my previous post `here <https://bajzc.com/posts/lets-encrypt-gentoo/>`_)

 My DNS records as reference: